What to Do When a Predictive Alert Sounds the Alarm

 The Accounts Payable Card would be the other side of the coin and a quick look indicates a big jump towards the end of December, a jump that should be easily identifiable by any business owner who has FUTRLI bringing the data to life in this way.

-Understand why, make better decisions
+Understand why and make better decisions

 In the example used above, it may or may not be the case that a payment plan already exists for this spend.
 Having an Alert to inform you that cash won’t cover future liabilities, and a tool to investigate the cause of this, FUTRLI enables you to take action straight away and nip any problem in the bud.
 This lowers your cashflow risk and keeps your time free to focus on running your business.